spine/spine.site/app/views/docs/events.md

     Tasks.bind "create", (name) -> alert(name)
     Tasks.trigger "create", "Take out the rubbish"

 Although you might never use `Spine.Events` in your own classes, you will use it with Spine's models and controllers.
-We're going to cover those next.